mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 trained as a rifleman and learns cutlass drill for ceremonial purposes.
 The cutlass is carried during boardings as a broad hint more than anything else; if trouble erupts then firearms are normally preferred.
-Marines serving as ship’s troops provide security for the vessel and act as escorts for officers undertaking liaison tasks or work parties if it seems necessary.
+Marines serving as ship's troops provide security for the vessel and act as escorts for officers undertaking liaison tasks or work parties if it seems necessary.
 Most ships, like most embassies, have only a small detachment of marines available.